Stevenson University: Accreditation and expansion (1950s–1990s)

 Villa Julie was approved as a two-year college by the Maryland State Department of Education in 1954 and received its first Middle States Association of Colleges and Schools accreditation in 1962.
-In 1967, the college established a Board of Trustees and became independent of the Sisters of Notre Dame de Namur and the Roman Catholic Church.
+In 1967, the college established a board of trustees and became independent of the Sisters of Notre Dame de Namur and the Roman Catholic Church.
 Villa Julie became coeducational in 1972, admitting its first male student that year.

-Bachelor's degree programs were added in 1984, starting with degrees in Computer Information Systems and Paralegal Studies.
+Bachelor's degree programs were added in 1984, starting with degrees in computer information systems and paralegal studies.

 Traditionally a commuter college for local residents, by the early 1990s Villa Julie started attracting students interested in college housing.
 Without the proper zoning for such an addition to the Stevenson campus, the college leased off-campus apartments in Pikesville and later in the county seat of Towson, where resident students began living in 1993.
 Villa Julie was granted admission to the National Collegiate Athletic Association and its NCAA Division III in 1994.

 It started offering master's degrees in 1995.
 A major 1997 campus expansion more than doubled the amount of instructional space on campus, including expanded athletic facilities.

 Continued growth

-On October 28, 2000, Villa Julie College inaugurated its fourth president Kevin J. Manning Ph.D., who succeeded Carolyn Manuszak.
+On October 28, 2000, Villa Julie College inaugurated its fourth president Kevin J. Manning, who succeeded Carolyn Manuszak.
 Under Manning, enrollment continued to increase and the demand for college-owned student housing intensified.
 The college broke ground on a second campus in Owings Mills in August 2003, opening it a year later.
 The Owings Mills campus included several major residence complexes.

 In 2006 Rockland Center, a new student union and dining hall, was completed.
 The Caves Sports and Wellness Center also opened that same year.

 Stevenson University (2007–present)

 In late 2007, the school's leaders decided to make changes needed to attain university status.
 Meetings were held to help determine whether the name should be changed to Villa Julie University, or something different, given its broader reach.
 Other names considered were Great Oaks University, Tufton University, Greenspring University, Rockland University, Sagamore University, and Billiart University.
-On June 11, 2008, the university's Board of Trustees voted to name the school Stevenson University: it referred to the original location of Villa Julie College and Robert Stevenson, a prominent Baltimore grain merchant who married Deborah Owings, the granddaughter of the founder of Owings Mills.
+On June 11, 2008, the university's board of trustees voted to name the school Stevenson University: it referred to the original location of Villa Julie College and Robert Stevenson, a prominent Baltimore grain merchant who married Deborah Owings, the granddaughter of the founder of Owings Mills.